gokcedilek/portfolio/content/project/launchpad/index.md

 # slides: example
 ---

-Timeline: Sep 2021 - present
+Timeline: Sep 2021 - Apr 2022

 [UBC Launch Pad](https://ubclaunchpad.com/) is UBC's student-led software engineering club devoted to building software projects in a collaborative and professional environment.
-After being a team member at Launch Pad for a year, this year I returned to Launch Pad as a team lead, working with a group of undergraduate students to build a cross-platform task scheduling application.
+After being a team member at Launch Pad for a year, I returned to Launch Pad as a team lead, working with a group of undergraduate students over the course of 8 months to build a cross-platform task scheduling application.

-We are currently in the process of shaping our term project, which can be found [here](https://github.com/ubclaunchpad/task-scheduling).
+Our project can be found [here](https://github.com/ubclaunchpad/task-scheduling).

 Timeline: Oct 2020 - Apr 2021